-In addressing these objectives in the short term, CEE focuses on:
+In addressing these objectives CEE focuses on:

 We exist to promote the interests of our members who all want to see the community energy sector grow.
 We facilitate a wide network of practitioners and share the best practice of organisations who are innovating in their areas of specialism.
 Our bi-weekly member exclusive newsletter delivers an in-depth understanding of developments in the community energy sector and insights into the current and future policy environment.

 We create a unified voice for the community energy sector to both national and local Government as well as opposition parties.
-Our publications are used by policymakers to understand the sector and our lobbying work ensures they know what our members want to see.
+Our publications are used by policymakers to understand the sector and our advocacy work ensures they know what our members want to see.

 Our communications demonstrate the viability of community energy.
 We are actively increasing the understanding and profile of community energy.
 We enhance the discourse through a wide range of channels and produce the data which demonstrates the state of the sector.
 Our regular events across the country facilitate knowledge sharing, from this we see big ideas flourish.

 We support the community energy sector's development by developing good practice guidance, quality marks and training.
 We have strong links with local community networks and regional hubs across the country, so we understand existing community energy support structures and can help new local networks develop where there are currently none.
 We can help organisations find suitable funding, developers, operations and maintenance organisations and community energy enterprises to deliver shared ownership projects with.
 Our work with the following trade associations, networks and representative bodies ensures that our voice is part of the wider discussions taking place about the future of the energy sector.